-Hire VBA expert · fix Access database · MS Access developer for hire · remote
+Hire MS Access developer · Microsoft Access database developer for hire · remote USA, UK, Canada

-• Same-day triage on urgent threads—send bitness, version, error text
+• Same-day triage on critical fixes when you send version, bitness, and error text

-Most Access systems don't need a rebuild; they need a proper indexing strategy and clean code.
-The 2GB file limit and WAN latency punish sloppy queries long before “the server” gets blamed.
+Most Access systems don't need a rebuild.
+They need a proper indexing strategy, a clean FE/BE split, and VBA that handles errors instead of hiding them.
+The 2GB file ceiling and WAN latency punish sloppy queries long before anyone blames the server.

 Max 15MB.
 Access, PDF, Excel, ZIP, or images—if it helps explain the issue.